Four Corners Snow and Avalanche Workshop Overview

 - Community Outreach & Education

-Included: Lectures, keynote address, small group sessions, product demos
+Included: Lectures, small group sessions, refreshments, and evening reception

 Venue: Silverton Public School • 1160 Snowden Street • Silverton, CO